daohoangson/comment-on-github/README.md

 # Comment on GitHub

-A GitHub action to comment on matching PR or commit.
+An Action to comment on the relevant GitHub PR / comment on push.
 This is a fork of https://github.com/unsplash/comment-on-pr.

 ## Usage

+- Runs on Ubuntu, macOS and Windows virtual environments.
 - Requires the `GITHUB_TOKEN` secret.
-- Requires the comment's message in the `msg` parameter.
+- Requires the comment's body in the `body` parameter.
 - Supports `push` and `pull_request` event types.

 ### Sample workflow